European-Cyclists-Federation/European-Cyclists-Federation.github.io/README.md

 ## Ratio of segregated cycle infrastructure to main roads

 > **Definition**
 > <div style="text-align: justify">The ratio of segregated cycle infrastructure to main roads, is an indicator of road coverage by cycle infrastructure.
-The segregated cycle infrastructures considered are: cycle tracks, shared pedestrians paths (cycle and pedestrian paths) and cycle lanes.
-While the road newtork was calculated by integrating highways labeled as motorway, trunk, primary, secondary, tertiary, motorway link, trunk link, primary link, secondary link, tertiary link in OSM.
+The segregated cycle infrastructures considered are: cycle tracks, shared pedestrians tracks (cycle and pedestrian) and cycle lanes.
+While the road network was calculated by adding highways labeled as motorway, trunk, primary, secondary, tertiary, motorway link, trunk link, primary link, secondary link and tertiary link in OSM.
 Please visit our methodology section to obtain more insights on the data processing. </div>
 <br>

-The barchart ilustrates the top 20 countries with highest ratios of segregated cycle infrastructure to main roads.
-Each color represent the share of different infrastructure types.
-By hovering the mouse, aditional information is displayed.
+The bar chart illustrates the 20 countries with the highest ratios of segregated cycle infrastructure to main roads.
+Each colour represents the share of different infrastructure type.
+By hovering the cursor over the chart, additional information is displayed.
 <br>

 <iframe src="https://european-cyclists-federation.github.io/Images/Ratio Segregated Cycle Infrastructure.html" height="500" width="800" name="iframe_a" title="Iframe Example"></iframe>
 <br>

 The [map](Visualization/Europe_map_A1.html) is coloured to represent the magnitude of the metric of interest.
-By hovering the mouse over the area of interest the tooltip will display the main metrics.
-Similarly, the size of the dots are proportional to the cycle infrastructure.
-By clicking on the circles, a bar plot with the types of analyzed infrastructure types will be displayed along with a link to explore the details.
+By hovering the cursor over the area of interest the tooltip will display the main metrics.
+Similarly, the size of the dots is proportional to the total length of the cycle infrastructure.
+By clicking on the circles, a bar plot with the types of analysed infrastructure types will be displayed along with a link to explore the details.
  <br>

 <iframe src="Visualization/Europe_map_A1.html" height="800" width="800" name="iframe_a" title="Iframe Example"></iframe>